munificent/craftinginterpreters/book/classes-and-instances.md

 stops at the unexpected `=` still sitting as the next token and reports an error.

-If we found an `=` in a context where it *is* allowed, then we compile the right-hand expression being stored in the field.
+If we find an `=` in a context where it *is* allowed, then we compile the expression that follows.
 After that, we emit a new <span name="set">`OP_SET_PROPERTY`</span> instruction.
 That takes a single operand for the index of the property name in the constant table.
 If we didn't compile a set expression, we assume it's a getter and emit an `OP_GET_PROPERTY` instruction,